czadeh/day4/README.md

 ## Starting from here

-Clone the repo then run `npm init` in the base folder to get the node modules set up.
+Clone the repo then run `npm install` in the base folder to get the node modules set up.

 ### App.js